 In relation to electoral registration, the Elections Act which received Royal Assent in April 2022 brings with it several changes which will impact on the work of the organisation, including the requirement for voter identification in relation to UK elections and the removal of the restriction on British citizens who have been resident overseas for more than 15 consecutive years from voting in UK elections.
-The repeal of the Fixed Term Parliaments Act in March 2022 adds more uncertainty and complexity to the date of a future UK general election, particularly when considered alongside the ongoing review of UK Parliament constituencies by the Boundary Commission.
+The repeal of the Fixed Term Parliaments Act in March 2022 adds more uncertainty and complexity to the date of a future UK general election, particularly when considered alongside the ongoing review of UK Parliament constituencies by the Boundary Commission, which will result in a significant amount of work.
+We also await Statutory Instruments regarding changes to postal and proxy voting rules.

-These legislative changes indicates that operational agility and planning will be the key to the success of the implementation and delivery of these developments.
+The legislative changes described above indicates that operational agility and planning will be the key to the success of the implementation and delivery of the required procedural developments.